hi-im-aurelio/Purrgres/README.md

 ## Features

 - **Automatic backup**: Performs backups of a PostgreSQL database in an automated way.
 - **Restore backups**: You can restore backups directly from the file.
 - **List backups**: Displays the list of backups performed, including date and time.
 - **Check backup status**: Monitor the status of the running backup process.
 - **Stop running backup**: Stop the backup process if necessary.

+## Semantic Versioning

+This project follows [Semantic Versioning (SemVer)](https://semver.org/lang/en-US/), ensuring that versions are consistent and transparent.
+The version number is composed of three parts:

+- **MAJOR**: Incompatible API changes that may break backwards compatibility.
+- **MINOR**: Feature additions in a backwards compatible way.
+- **PATCH**: Bug fixes and performance improvements, without significant API changes.

+### Example:

+- `1.0.0` - First stable release.
+- `0.1.0` - New features added in a backwards compatible way.
+- `0.1.1` - Bug fixes.

+Version transitions will be done according to SemVer principles, and any significant updates will be reflected in the version number.

 ## How to Use